dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 - Students may answer quizzes;
 - Discussions between users can be created and carried for each quizz question;
 - Tournaments between students can be organized.
 These tournaments may be password restricted;
 - Student are allowed to view their current stats.
+(Gamification)

 ### <span style="color:#0080ff">answer</span>
-This module contains the business logic related to the answer to a question
+This module contains the business logic related to the various answers of a question.

 ### <span style="color:#0080ff">auth</span>
 This module provides the means to authenticate a user into the system using token-based authentication.
+Authentication works for both IST students and external students.

 ### <span style="color:#0080ff">course</span>
 This module contains the business logic related to a course.
-A distinction is done between a Cource and a CourceExecution, since a course can be executed multiple times over the years, and with different students, but the same questions.
+A distinction is done between a Cource and a CourceExecution, since a course can be executed multiple times over the years, and with different students, but reuse of questions.

 ### <span style="color:#0080ff">discussion</span>
 This module contains the business logic related to the discussions functionality and management of replies.